jules-krohn/Project4_music/README.md

 # Conclusion

-Our model was sucessfully able to generate 10 artist recommendations, however we were unable to get our preferred precision outcome.
-This project was a lot of trial and error when it came to our model and there are many things we would like to implement as next steps to improve our recommender.
+Our model was sucessfully able to generate 10 artist recommendations using both models, however we were unable to get our preferred precision outcome.
+This project was a lot of trial and error when it came to our model's anaylsis and producing visualizations.
+There are many things we would like to implement as next steps to improve our recommender.

 - Use a different dataset: